<#list sequence as item> ... </#list>

 There are two special loop variables available inside the list loop:

-item_index: This is a numerical value that contains the index of the current item being stepped over in the loop.
+item_index: The index (0-based number) of the current item in the loop.

-item_has_next: Boolean value that tells if the current item the last in the sequence or not.
+item_has_next: Boolean value that tells if the current item is the last in the sequence or not.

 Example 2: You can use list to count between two numbers, using a numerical range sequence expression:

 The output will be:

 Note that the above example will not work as you may expected if x is 0, as then it will print 0 and -1.

 You can leave the list loop before it passes the last subvariable of the sequence with the break directive.
 For example this will print ``winter'' and ``spring'' only:

 Note that if you turn on the classic compatible mode, then the list accepts a scalar as well and treats it as a single-element sequence.